 - a) Discourages disabled people from participating in public life and fails to promote positive attitudes towards disabled people.
-Click here to enter text. - b) Provides an opportunity to better positive attitudes towards disabled people or encourages their participation in public life.
-Click here to enter text.
+By offering reasonable adjustments to improve accessibility, the policy will encourage staff members and students with disabilities to participate in public life. - b) Provides an opportunity to better positive attitudes towards disabled people or encourages their participation in public life.